david-carey/david-carey.github.io/_pages/resources.md

 * Basic Principles Statistical Parametric Mapping for hypothesis testing with 1D curves - <https://www.youtube.com/watch?v=4WoDuBkUF9U&ab_channel=JosVanrenterghem>

+### Functional data analysis

+* Over 30 years of using functional data analysis in human movement.
+What do we know, and is there more for sports biomechanics to learn? - <https://doi.org/10.1080/14763141.2024.2398508>
+* Functional Data Analysis in Biomechanics - <https://link.springer.com/book/10.1007/978-3-031-68862-1>

+### Multi-modal time series

+* Unlocking the power of time-series data with multimodal models - <https://research.google/blog/unlocking-the-power-of-time-series-data-with-multimodal-models/>

 ---

 # Statistics, data science, and modelling